Privacy policy

 10.2 Consent and objection

-You must always consent to the use of your e-mail address and your other contact addresses, unless the use is permitted for other legal reasons.
-We may use the "double opt-in" procedure to obtain double-confirmed consent.
+You must generally consent to the use of your email address and other contact information, unless such use is permitted for other legal reasons.
+We may use the “double opt-in” procedure to obtain double-confirmed consent.
 In this case, you will receive a message with instructions for double confirmation.
-We may store consents obtained, including the IP address and time stamp for evidence and security reasons.
+We may log obtained consents, including IP addresses and timestamps, for evidentiary and security purposes.

 You can object to receiving notifications and communications such as newsletters at any time.
 With such an objection, you can also object to the statistical recording of usage for measuring success and reach.